vatsalkul/Calency-android/README.md

 # Calency-android

- A calculator with real time currency conversion using api
+ A calculator with real time currency conversion of three currencies namely USD, EUR and GBP using api

 ## Screenshot